-Just one-fifth of employees say their companies are effective at training and developing soft skills, according to “The New Skills Gap: Building Tomorrow’s Workforce Today” report from Achievers Workforce Institute (AWI), the research and insights arm of Achievers, a global lprovider of employee recognition and reward software.
+Just one-fifth of employees say their companies are effective at training and developing soft skills, according to “The New Skills Gap: Building Tomorrow’s Workforce Today” report from Achievers Workforce Institute (AWI), the research and insights arm of Achievers, a global provider of employee recognition and reward software.

 The term “soft skills” was introduced by the U.S. Army in the 1970s to differentiate interpersonal skills from the technical skills, or hard skills, needed for combat.

-As the global workforce has evolved in the last 50 years, the skills matrix must evolve too, the report stated.
+As the global workforce has evolved in the last 50 years, the skills matrix must evolve, too, the report stated.

-The survey, intended to reveal insights into critical workplace skills, training, and development priorities and gaps, reviewed responses from 3800 employees and 1400 HR leaders from the U.K., Australia, Canada and the U.S.
+The survey, intended to reveal insights into critical workplace skills, training, and development priorities and gaps, reviewed responses from 3,800 employees and 1,400 HR leaders from the UK, Australia, Canada and the U.S.

 The study also provides insight into the success of internal mobility programs, described by AWI, as a trending strategy deployed by employers to bridge talent shortages, boost retention and enhance performance.
-The responses showed that just 50 percent of human resource (HR) leaders and 24 percent of employees say their internal mobility programs are effective.
+The responses showed that just 50 percent of human resource leaders and 24 percent of employees say their internal mobility programs are effective.
 Of the managers who responded, 51 percent are concerned about losing talent to a different team internally.

 “The study finds that employees who say their companies have excellent internal mobility programs are two times more likely than average to be productive, engaged at work and loyal to their jobs,” said David Bator, managing director of AWI.
 “These initiatives unlock unparalleled competitive advantages that employers cannot overlook.
 However, much work remains before companies can effectively recruit from their existing talent pools.
 Important steps include cautioning managers against hoarding talent and equipping employees with powerful, transferable skills for excellence across several teams.”